 - Transporting your extra vehicle to your new home can add hundreds of dollars to your relocation budget.
 The average car carrier price to transport a vehicle from one side of the country to the other side is $1,000.
 Even if you plan to drive the vehicle yourself, be sure to budget for extra gas along the way.

+If you plan to take on the task of relocation on your own, there are still lots of costs associated with it.
+You will have to rent a truck, get insurance, packing supplier and moving equipment and many more.
 Call professionals when determining your relocation needs.
 Choose a company that will take time to view the items you need moved and listen to your needs while staying within your budget.